I have spoken about my need for change before in this post.

 This product is manufactured by the Hamdard Laboratories which has extensive operations both in India and Pakistan.
 Quite a bit of history as it was formulated by Hakeem Hafiz Abdul Majeed in 1906 and has been in use since then.
 Rooh Afza is extremely popular among the South Asian Muslims especially during the months of Ramadan and also popular during the summer months.
 The formulation is believed to be based on the Unani system of healing and hence considered to be healthy and cooling for the body.

 Given its heritage and its popularity among the Muslim community, Rooh Afza is hardly ever used in alcoholic drinks or cocktails except for whacky, adventurous souls like me.
 It is mostly used as a syrup to flavour ice creams, desserts, cold milk drinks.
 It has a thick consistency, a vibrant red colour and a strong aftertaste of rose essence with undertones of citrus.
-And this is exactly why the thought of a Cosmopolitan came to my mind.
+And this is exactly why the thought of this ‘Indian’ Cosmopolitan came to my mind.

 In a classic Cosmo, cranberry juice is used which gets replaced with the Rooh Afza in my Indianized version.
 Since the syrup has a distinct rose flavour, I used both lime and orange juice for that desired citrus punch.